rdrussotto/PythonGillAtmosphere/README.md

 Python implementation of the Gill (1980) atmospheric model, with weak temperature gradient extension by Bretherton and Sobel (2003).

+Adapted for Python by Rick Russotto based on Matlab code written by Adam Sobel and rewritten by Chris Bretherton.

 The analytical model of the atmospheric circulation response to tropical heating described by Gill (1980) is a widely used theoretical tool of tropical meteorology.
 A Matlab version of the Gill model is available on Github (https://github.com/wy2136/GillModel) but no Python version, to our knowledge, has previously been made publicly available online.
-The version posted here was adapted for Python based on a Matlab version developed by Chris Bretherton and Adam Sobel and also includes the WTG extension described in their 2003 paper.
+The version posted here also includes the WTG extension described in their 2003 paper.

 # Dependencies/versions